 HOW MUCH WILL I NEED EACH DAY?

 Kiwi Experience passes are fantastic value for money so you’ve already made a great start by choosing to travel with us.
-After that hostel accommodation is usually between NZD $28-$34 a night, a minimum of NZD $10 to $25 a day for food and beverage, and the activity options are almost endless.

 New Zealand is the adventure capital of the world and it’s these activities like sky diving that are the most expensive.
 Some passengers choose to do every activity possible whilst others will make the most of all the free activities on offer and save their money for a few big activities along the way.
 The great thing about travelling with Kiwi Experience is that where there’s a paying activity there’s usually always a free alternative.
 There’s also never any pressure to spend anything (we do suggest you pay for a bed and keep eating though).